Critical Marketing

 Related publication:

 MacFadyen L, Hastings GB and MacKintosh AM (2001).
 Cross sectional study of young people's awareness of and involvement with tobacco marketing.
-British Medical Journal, 322(3 March): 513-517.
+British Medical Journal322(3 March): 513-517.
 Read the MacFadyen, Hastings and MacKintosh publication here

-The Use of New Media in Alcohol Marketing
+The Use of New Media in Alcohol Marketing (2010)

 (Commissioned by SHAAP (Scottish Health Action on Alcohol Problems))

 In analysing the internal marketing documents from both alcoholic beverage producers and their advertising agencies for the Health Select Committee (see below), it was apparent that there has been a rapid growth in the use of new media (ie. digital forms of communication such as the internet, mobile devices, electronic games, blogs and podcasting) to market alcohol in recent years, yet this is an area which presents particular challenges to the current system of self-regulation.
-This report examines the use of new media to market leading alcohol brands in the UK using a case study approach.
+This report examined the use of new media to market leading alcohol brands in the UK using a case study approach.

 ISM Staff: Oona Brooks (left 2010)